 Semuc Champey is located 11 km to the south of Lanquín, in a steep valley surrounded by tropical, humid forest.
 There is a 300 m long limestone bridge, above which there are several natural pools of different sizes, filled with crystalline mountain spring water.
 The pools are 3-14 ft. deep.
 Underneath the bridge is the Cahabón River.
 At the end of the bridge, the water from the pools falls and rejoins the river, forming a 40 ft. waterfall.
 The color of the water changes during the year depending on the season, sun, and other natural factors, making for unique photo opportunities.
 It is a beautiful and idyllic place.
 Activities include: swimming, hiking, birdwatching, spending quality time with family and friends, meditating, admiring the surroundings (there are 2 viewpoints) and getting connected to nature.
 Semuc Champey has a diversity of flora and fauna, including 90 species of birds, 34 mammals, 25 reptiles and amphibians, and 10 species of fish.
 There are more than 120 species of trees and shrubs.

 Tourist services at Semuc Champey include: a visitor's centre with bathrooms, a wooden shelter for changing near the pools, an entrance fee hut, and a parking area.
 Entrance fees are Q30 for nationals and Q50 for foreigners.
-Semuc Champey is open from Tuesday to Sunday, from 8 am to 4 pm.
+Semuc Champey is open every day of the week, from 8 am to 4 pm.